 9. Bring a Refillable Water Bottle

 Tap water is safe and delicious.
 Public fountains are everywhere (especially in cities like Zurich and Bern).
+A reusable collapsible water bottle like this one makes it easy to refill on the go.

 Save on Attractions and Activities